 Click on this button to reset the portal pages of all users back to the current settings in the default mode.
 All custom changes in the personal or anonymous mode will be deleted in the process.

 You can arrange and configure the selected portlets here.
-As soon as a portlet is moved into a container and the new settings have been saved, it is available to users with the corresponding permissions in the browser.
+Once a portlet is moved into a container and the new setting is saved by clicking "Save", it is available in the browser for appropriately authorized users.
 A container can contain any number of portlets.
 The number and arrangement of the individual containers can be modified on the Grid page.
 The following buttons are shown next to each portlet:

 Activate / Deactivate mandatory portlet